tohyuting/tp/docs/DeveloperGuide.md

 The `ClinicParser#parseCommand` will then call the `UpdateCommandParser#parse` method with all the arguments passed by the user.

-Step 2. `UpdateCommandParser#parse` then attempts to create new `Name` instances for the supplier/warehouse and the product, and new `tag` instances for the product.
-An exception will be thrown if any of the names or tags are invalid, which will be presented on the GUI.
-Similarly, a new `Product` will be instantiated based on the product name and any quantity or tags given, if valid.
+Step 2. `UpdateCommandParser#parse` then attempts to create new instances of `name` for the supplier/warehouse and the product, and a new `UpdateProductDescriptor` with the provided quantity and tags, if any.
+An exception will be thrown if any of the arguments are invalid, which will be presented on the GUI.
-After which, it will call the `UpdateCommand` with the `Type`, warehouse/supplier's `Name` and `Product` created, and return it to `ClinicParser#Parse` which will in turn return the `UpdateCommand` to `LogicManager#execute`.
+After which, it will call the `UpdateCommand` with the `Type`, warehouse/supplier's `Name` and `UpdateProductDescriptor` created, and return it to `ClinicParser#Parse` which will in turn return the `UpdateCommand` to `LogicManager#execute`.

 The following sequence diagram shows how the update product operation works: (TODO: Insert diagram)